RA Flexible Software Package Documentation Release v6.5.1

 Functions

-CTSU2 has two modes, which differ in processing and output data.
+CTSU2 has two judgment type, which differ in processing and output data.

 It is common to get three raw value for each element and calculate CCO correction, and then performs different processing.